briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 are required to assume the role of a taxpayer.

-4. _(D)_ "Tax return" or "return" means the notifications and reports required to be filed pursuant to sections 124.27 to 124.41 of the Codified Ordinances for the purpose of reporting municipal income taxes, and includes declarations of estimated tax.
+4. _(D)_ "Tax return" or "return" means the notifications and reports required to be filed pursuant to [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances for the purpose of reporting municipal income taxes, and includes declarations of estimated tax.

 5. _(E)_ "Taxable year" means the calendar year or the taxpayer's fiscal year ending during the calendar year, or fractional part thereof, upon which the calculation of the taxpayer's adjusted federal taxable income is based pursuant to this chapter.
-If a taxpayer's taxable year is changed for federal income tax purposes, the taxable year for purposes of sections 124.27 to 124.41 of the Codified Ordinances is changed accordingly but may consist of an aggregation of more than one taxable year for federal income tax purposes.
+If a taxpayer's taxable year is changed for federal income tax purposes, the taxable year for purposes of [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances is changed accordingly but may consist of an aggregation of more than one taxable year for federal income tax purposes.
 The Tax Commissioner may prescribe by rule an appropriate period as the taxable year for a taxpayer that has had a change of its taxable year for federal income tax purposes, for a taxpayer that has two or more short taxable years for federal income tax purposes as the result of a change of ownership, or for a new taxpayer that would otherwise have no taxable year.

 6. _(F)_ "Assessment" means a notice of underpayment or nonpayment of a tax issued pursuant to section 124.37 of the Codified Ordinances.\